Helicopter Access PlatformsFind Out More

 - EC135, EC145T2, EC155, EC175 and EC225

-Working at height around helicopters is unavoidable due to their sheer size and Planet Platforms helicopter access platforms cover the main areas of nose, port and starboard sponsons and tail section.
+Working at height around helicopters is unavoidable due to their sheer size and Planet Platforms helicopter access platforms cover the main areas of nose, main rotors, engines and tail section.

 Manufactured from aluminium to offer a lightweight and manoeuvrable system our designs have a number of features on them to aid the engineers that work from them.
-Under-platform lighting keep work areas beneath the platforms illuminated so work can be carried out simultaneously from ground level and above.
+Additional lighting keep work areas beneath the platforms illuminated so work can be carried out simultaneously from the ground and platform level.

 These platforms include aluminium plank decking, as its higher strength and rigidity allow for longer cantilever sections and thus reducing the system footprint.
-Leading edges that can potentially contact with the aircraft have D-sectional vulcanised padding, which is more durable and prevent damage.
-Furthermore these edges are profiled to follow the contours of the side of the helicopter and can be seen in the number of design revisions for different configuration of the same aircraft type.
+Leading edges that can potentially come into contact with the aircraft have D-sectional vulcanised padding, which is more durable and can help prevent damage.
+Furthermore these edges are profiled to follow the contours of the helicopter and can be seen in the number of design revisions for different configuration of the same aircraft type.
 Servicing customers with large manufactured products is difficult when they are at the opposite end of the country.
 Supplying them into another country and the task becomes even more challenging.